DSS Defense Attorney

 If you are facing investigation or action by the Department of Social Services (DSS) in South Carolina, you need the assistance of an attorney.
 Taking the wrong actions could result in your child being taken away or your parental rights being terminated.

 Nathan Sheldon is an experienced family law and criminal defense attorney with a long history of working in DSS law.
 That is the right combination of experience for this type of legal advice.
-He understands what actions DSS can take and knows how to defend those accused of child neglect or child abuse.
+He understands what actions DSS can take and knows how to defend those accused of child abuse or neglect.

 Defending Against DSS Investigations